National Survey of Precision Medicine in Cancer Treatment

 The National Survey of Precision Medicine in Cancer Treatment was the first nationally representative survey of oncologists about the current practice of precision medicine in cancer treatment.

-The National Survey of Precision Medicine in Cancer Treatment was fielded to better understand how oncologists use genomic testing to inform treatment recommendations; their confidence in using genomic test results to guide care; as well as key barriers, drivers, and other factors that influence their use of genomic testing in clinical practice.
-A nationally representative sample of 1,281 medical oncologists, hematologists-oncologists, and hematologists practicing in the continental United States participated in the survey.
-Data were collected from February through May of 2017.
+The Survey was fielded in 2017 to better understand how oncologists use genomic testing to inform treatment recommendations; their confidence in using genomic test results to guide care; as well as key barriers, drivers, and other factors that influence their use of genomic testing in clinical practice.
+A nationally representative sample of 1,281 medical oncologists, hematologists-oncologists, and hematologists practicing in the United States participated in the survey.

 The National Survey of Precision Medicine in Cancer Treatment was sponsored by the National Cancer Institute, with support from the American Cancer Society and National Human Genome Research Institute.

 Please acknowledge the National Cancer Institute National Survey of Precision Medicine in Cancer Treatment if you use the survey in your research.

 Please refer to the following publications for additional information about the National Survey of Precision Medicine in Cancer Treatment.